-- 65. The Parties recognize that training is a necessary component of impartial policing.
-CPD will integrate the concept of impartial policing into related CPD training courses, including, but not limited to, use of force courses, weapons training courses, and Fourth Amendment subjects courses, when appropriate. - 66.
+- 72. The Parties recognize that training is a necessary component of impartial policing.
+CPD will integrate the concept of impartial policing into related CPD training courses when appropriate, including, but not limited to, use of force courses, weapons training courses, and Fourth Amendment subjects courses. - 73.
 The Parties acknowledge that CPD has developed, with the aid of subject-matter experts, a three-part course called Procedural Justice, which covers certain impartial policing subjects including the principles of procedural justice, the importance of police legitimacy, and the existence of and methods for minimizing the impact of implicit bias.
-By the end of the year 2020, all officers, including supervisors, will complete the Procedural Justice course. - 67.
+By the end of the year 2020, all officers, including supervisors, will complete the Procedural Justice course. - 74.
 Consistent with the requirements set forth in the Training section of this Agreement, CPD will incorporate the concept of impartial policing into its annual in-service training for all officers, including supervisors and command staff, by providing training on the following topics: - a.
-CPD's anti-bias and impartial policing policies, including, but not limited to, the policies referenced in this section unless otherwise required; - b. refreshers of topics covered in Procedural Justice; - c. appropriate use of social media; - d. cultural competency training that prepares officers to interact effectively with people from diverse communities including, but not limited to, people of color, LGBTQI individuals, religious minorities, and immigrants;
+CPD's anti-bias and impartial policing policies, including, but not limited to, the policies referenced in this section unless otherwise required;